BitPhinix/slate-yjs/README.md

 ## Packages

 Slate-yjs's codebase is monorepo managed with [yarn workspaces](https://yarnpkg.com/features/workspaces).
-It consists of a handful of packages—although you won't always use all of them.
-They are:
+It consists of a handful of packages—although you won't always use all of them:

 | **Package**                          |                                                                                                            **Version** |                                                                                                                                                   **Size** | **Description**         |
 | :----------------------------------- | ---------------------------------------------------------------------------------------------------------------------: | ---------------------------------------------------------------------------------------------------------------------------------------------------------: | :---------------------- |